svanderbleek/cqrs-hypergraph-spec-propagators/README.md

 > Dependency graphs, as introduced more than 20 years ago by Liu and Smolka, are oriented graphs with hyperedges that connect nodes with sets of target nodes in order to represent causal dependencies in the graph.
 Numerous verification problems can be reduced into the problem of computing a minimum or maximum fixed-point assignment on dependency graphs

+* A Principled Approach to Version Control https://www.andres-loeh.de/fase2007.pdf

+> Version control systems are essential for managing the distributed development of large software projects.
+We present a formal model for reasoning about version control.
+In particular, we give a general definition of patch.
+Patches abstract over the data on which they operate, making our framework equally suited for version control of everything from highly-structured XML files to blobs of bits.
+We model repositories as a multiset of patches.
+The mathematical definitions of patches and repositories enable us to reason about complicated issues such as conflicts and conflict resolution.

 ## Tools

 * a verification tool for weighted kripke graphs https://github.com/jonasfj/WKTool